 All devices that are online within the network should be monitored for suspicious or malicious activity.
 This can vary from changes that occur on the device itself, who authenticated on the device, or even what was accessed.
 Newer technologies, such as Endpoint Detection & Response (EDR), have been developed to explicitly monitor these devices and the activities that occur within in them.

 Network monitoring is a key component to having a healthy infrastructure.
 By performing this, an organization can see issues as they arise thereby allowing the appropriate teams to be engaged to stave off catastrophe.
 Additional benefits to this are identifying devices that being impacted by resource constraints or segments of the network that are congested thereby causing latency.

-The deepwatch Difference
+The Deepwatch Difference

-deepwatch is able to ingest all of your data whether it be network, application, endpoint, email, etc. into Splunk, a best in breed SIEM.
+Deepwatch Managed Detection and Response gives you the ability to ingest all of your data whether it be network, application, endpoint, email, etc. into Splunk, a best in breed SIEM.
 That data is enriched with our threat intelligence and then analyzed with our proprietary detections to identify malicious activity as it occurs.
 In addition to this, we apply behavioral analytics to aid in detecting unusual activity that occurs within your environment.

 Our vulnerability management solution and unique methodology ensure that you are apprised of the latest technology risks that your organization faces.
 We will collaborate with you to provide patch management advice and prioritization to stop threat actors from breaching networks or laterally moving within them.